winitzki/scall/tutorial/programming_dhall.md

 ### Example: Fibonacci numbers

-As an artificial but instructive example of a recursive function that does not use any recursive types, consider a straightforward (but quite slow) implementation of a function that computes the $n$-th Fibonacci number:
+As an artificial but instructive example of a recursive function that does not use any recursive types, consider a straightforward (but slow) implementation of a function that computes the $n$-th Fibonacci number:

 ```haskell
 fibonacci :: Int -> Int  -- Haskell.